mspnp/go-batcher/README.md

 - The pause logic is a simple fixed amount of time to delay new batches, but it might be nice to have an exponential back-off.

 - Currently the only shared capacity rate limiter is for Azure.
 It would be nice to add support for Zookeeper, Consul, etcd, redis/redsync, or similar.

+- There is currently no way to prioritize Operations so they are released before other Batches, but now that the Buffer is a double linked list, this would be possible.